Research

 GG “Low Genetic Risk” Normal

-You carry two copies of the G allele at rs1333049, which is associated with typical (not elevated) genetic risk for coronary artery disease at this locus.
-About 25% of people of European, East Asian, and South Asian descent share your GG genotype.
-This is considered the "protective" or reference genotype for this variant.
-While you don't have the increased genetic risk from 9p21, standard cardiovascular risk factors like blood pressure, cholesterol, smoking, obesity, and diabetes still apply, and a heart-healthy lifestyle remains important for overall cardiovascular health.
+You carry two copies of the G allele at rs1333049, the reference genotype at this locus.
+About 27% of people of European, East Asian, and South Asian descent share your GG genotype.
+This is the genotype associated with the lowest 9p21-mediated cardiovascular risk.
+Your GG genotype confers no additional risk from the 9p21 locus specifically; standard cardiovascular risk management based on your other risk factors applies.

-CG “Moderate Genetic Risk” Intermediate Caution
+CG “Elevated Genetic Risk” Intermediate Caution

 CC “High Genetic Risk” High Risk Warning